itsVimalkumaR/hybrid-testing-ldap-orangehrm/README.md

-# OrangeHRM_WebAutomationTesting_Framework
+# Automation-Testing-Framework #
-The web application of OrangeHRM HR Software In OrangeHRM Application , which under Admin under admin Configuration in LDAP Configuration.
+The web application of OrangeHRM HR Software
+In OrangeHRM Application , which under Admin under admin Configuration in LDAP Configuration